Venture Hub, 136 Capel Street, Dublin, Ireland

-Olivier Felix Isselin is a French-Italian artist, designer, and director.
-His work explores the intersections between art, design, and visual culture, through projects ranging from the creation of objects and spaces to audiovisual production.
-His approach is defined by a refined, elegant aesthetic—stripped of any artifice.
+Olivier Felix Isselin is a French-Italian artist, designer, and filmmaker.
+His work explores the relationships between art, design, and visual culture through projects ranging from the conception of objects and spaces to audiovisual production.
+His approach is defined by a sober and elegant aesthetic, free of unnecessary artifice.

-Trained in architecture, he has worked in event production, communications, and has directed several contemporary art galleries.
-This eclectic background has shaped a transversal vision of creation, where aesthetic precision meets project discipline.
+Trained in architecture, he has also worked in events, communication, and has directed several contemporary art galleries.
+This eclectic background has enabled him to develop a transversal approach to creation, combining aesthetic rigor, sensitivity to use, and strong project discipline.

 Being an artist means having an enhanced and personal perception of one’s environment and expressing it freely through various mediums.
 Art is the result of this expression.